Perspicacity11/MakersWk7-JavascriptWebApps/contents/05_interacting_with_the_page.md

-# Interacting with the page
+# Updating the page content

 ## Objectives

- * Understand how the DOM works.
+ * Explain what is the DOM.
- * Use the DOM JavaScript functions to manipulate a page content.
+ * Use JavaScript to dynamically change the page content.
+ * Use JavaScript to dynamically add a new element on the page.

 <!-- OMITTED -->